Happy birthday, wishes. Why bother?

 For the daughter who likes things short and sweet.

-The Poet told Linda to scroll down at 100 Best Happy Birthday Captions, where she’d find some birthday messages for her daughter’s December birthday.
+The Poet told Linda to scroll down to 100 Best Happy Birthday Captions, where she’d find some birthday messages for her daughter’s December birthday.

 Upon getting into the mother-to-daughter perspective, Linda composed a variety of interesting messages:

 For your birthday, I will tell you what my mom told me when I was your age.
 She said: “For your birthday, I’m going to tell you what my mom told me when I was your age.”

 On your birthday, I want to tell you what my mother told me when I was your age.
 If only I could remember!